This website uses modern construction techniques, which may not render correctly in your old browser.

 This afternoon we enjoy a walk to the Wineglass Bay lookout (good level of fitness required).
 Take in the stunning views of the pristine bay and beach below, rated as one of the top ten beaches in the world.
 We then make our way to Freycinet Lodge, one of Tasmania’s premier environmentally friendly resorts located on Great Oyster Bay.
 Tonight we dine in the Dove Restaurant.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, lunch, dinner

-Day 3 - Wineglass Bay - Woolmer's Estate - Launceston
+Day 3 | Wineglass Bay - Woolmer's Estate - Launceston

 This morning we visit the Cape Tourville lighthouse, which boasts spectacular views of the Tasman sea and beaches.
 We then enjoy an exclusive 20-minute scenic flight to take in the wonders of Freycinet National Park from the air, a real highlight of the adventure!
 Fly over Wineglass Bay for a bird's eye view of the stunning beach and bay before marvelling at the park's towering pink granite cliffs that plunge into the Tasman Sea.
-The helicopter, a Bell Jet Ranger, is chartered exclusively by Outback Spirit from Rotor-Lift in Hobart.

 After our scenic flights we depart for Launceston.
-We visit Woolmer's Estate at Longford before heading in to the city and checking in to the new Peppers Silo Hotel.
+We visit Woolmer's Estate at Longford before heading into the city and checking in to the new Peppers Silo Hotel.
 Tonight we enjoy dinner together at Grain of the Silos Restaurant.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, lunch, dinner

-Day 4 - Launceston – Stanley - Smithton
+Day 4 | Launceston – Stanley - Smithton

 After breakfast this morning we depart Launceston along the Bass Highway, heading for the majestic north-west.
 Travel through Ulverstone, Penguin and Burnie before arriving at Stanley, home to 'The Nut'.
 If weather permits, we'll take the chairlift to the top of the Nut for stunning views over Bass Strait.

 Stanley was once the administrative centre for the Van Diemen’s Land Company, a royal charter company formed in 1824 during the reign of King George IV.
 This afternoon we'll visit Highfield House, the company's original headquarters.
 We then continue on to Smithton where we spend the night at Tall Timbers Hotel.
-Meals (B.L.D)

-Day 5 - Woolnorth - Cradle Mountain
+Day 5 | Woolnorth - Cradle Mountain

 Smithton is home to Tasmania’s most fertile dairy and vegetable growing area.
 It's also home to the historic Woolnorth Station, which is still owned by the Van Diemen's Land Company.
 This morning we enjoy a fully guided tour of Woolnorth, including the Roaring 40’s Wind Farm and rugged Cape Grim.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, lunch, dinner

-Day 6 - Cradle Mountain Exploring
+Day 6 | Cradle Mountain Exploring

-Cradle Mountain Lodge
+Stay: Cradle Mountain Lodge

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, lunch, dinner

-Day 7 - Cradle Mountain - Strahan
+Day 7 | Cradle Mountain – Strahan

 After breakfast we depart Cradle Mountain-Lake St Clair National Park and head south.
 Visit Queenstown and learn about the area's mining history with a local guide before continuing to Strahan.

-Meals: Breakfast, Lunch, Dinner
+Meals: Breakfast, lunch, dinner

-Day 8 - Gordon River Cruise
+Day 8 | Gordon River Cruise

 After returning to Strahan mid-afternoon, the rest of the day can be spent at your leisure.
 Wander through the village and perhaps call in to the Huon Pine Sawmill for a demonstration.
-Meals (B.L.D)

-Day 9 - Lake St Clair - Russell Falls - Hobart
+Day 9 | Lake St Clair - Russell Falls - Hobart

 Departing Strahan early this morning we head through the scenic Franklin-Gordon Wild Rivers National Park to Lake St Clair, carved by glaciers during the last Ice Age.
 Then, discover the ‘Wall in the Wilderness’ at Derwent Bridge, an exquisite work in progress by artist Greg Duncan.
 The carved panels stretch down two rows and tell the history of the Central Highlands region, beginning with the Indigenous people, then to the pioneering timber harvesters, pastoralists, miners and Hydro workers.
 It is truly one of Tasmania’s best attractions!